Model railway based on US model

 This track is frequented by engines and cars with both RP 25-wheels and NEM wheelsets.
 Rolling material came and comes from nearly all model railroad companies offering U.S. rolling stock.

 OUTLAWS CORNER is a fictitious small town close to Four Corners, an area in the South- West of the United States where the four states Arizona, Colorado, New Mexico, and Utah meet at a common boundary stone.
 The surroundings of OUTLAWS CORNER are marked by the scenic characteristics of all four states, by the red rocks of Utah, the dry and dust-laden Arizona desert ground with its Saguaro cactuses, and the fresh green of both Colorado and the North of New Mexico, whose mountains are gleaming bluishly in the distance - far beyond the vast, yellowish-green prairies.

 OUTLAWS CORNER, unlike many cities that used to be crowded during the period of the great cattle trails, is not a ghost town.
 It attracts railfans from all over the world during any season of the year.
 “Chuck Wagon”, a restaurant located in the red rocks high above OUTLAWS CORNER Main Street, is the railfans` favorite place for a get-together and an excellent view point.
-Their cameras do not stop clicking here while the long and multi-colored trains are showing up from East or West, passing nearly without making a halt, and, despite the sound of three or four locomotives rumbling by, every now and then you will be able to hear a railfan shouting:
+Their cameras do not stop clicking here while the long and multi-colored trains are showing up from East or West, passing nearly without making a halt, and, despite the sound of two, three or even four locomotives rumbling by, every now and then you will be able to hear a railfan shouting:

 "(MODEL) RAILROADING IS FUN!"